Skip to content

 Conclusion

-In conclusion, the mysqli_change_user() function is a powerful tool for changing the user and/or password used to connect to a MySQL database in PHP.
-By understanding how to use the function and its advanced usage scenarios, you can take advantage of this feature to create powerful and secure MySQL connections in your PHP scripts.
+In conclusion, the mysqli_change_user() function is a useful tool for switching the user on an existing MySQL connection in PHP.
+By understanding how to use the function, handling its optional database parameter, and verifying the return value, you can manage connection contexts efficiently in your PHP scripts.

 What does the PHP function 'mysql_query()' do in the process of changing a user’s username or email in a PHP-based web application?